RamonTavares/NCTEC17-WDS/README.md

 1. Create the collection voc_config
 2. Upload the configuration from the NC TEC repository.

-The configuration provided in the repo needs to be updated to use Natural Language understanding.
+Note: The configuration provided in the repo needs to be updated to use Natural Language Understanding.

 To upload the existing configuration from the collection:
 Retrieve the username and password credentials from the service details page.